 Due to a state mandate, yard waste, including grass clippings, tree and shrub trimmings and leaves cannot be mixed with regular household refuse.
-The City's contractor for yard waste disposal is Groot Industries, 2500 Landmeier Road, Elk Grove Village, Illinois 60007, 800/244-1977.
+The City's contractor for yard waste disposal is Groot Industries, 2500 Landmeier Road, Elk Grove Village, Illinois 60007, (847) 734-6400 .

 Collection of yard waste for single and two-family dwellings is made once a week (beginning the first full week of April and continuing through mid-December) at curb or alley on the same day as refuse and recycling collection.
 Yard waste collection is paid for through the property tax.
 If you live in a multiple family dwelling, please call the disposal company to find out about the specific collection program for your building.

-Please call the Public Works Service Center at 847/318-5240 with the address.
+Please call the Public Works Service Center at (847) 318-5240 with the address.

 Residents are encouraged to compost leaves, grass clippings, pine needles, hay, straw and many other kinds of plant refuse on their property.
 Food scraps may not be placed in compost piles because the food will attract rodents.
 Composting is the aerobic biological process that creates humus from decomposed plant material.
 Composting requires numerous layers of fertilizer, yard waste, soil and lime.
 A mound of grass is not composting and will create offensive odors.

-All compost piles must be placed within a bin using wire or wood fencing or placed in a wooden box, barrel or garbage can.
+Note : All compost piles must be placed within a bin using wire or wood fencing or placed in a wooden box, barrel or garbage can.